 Speech is becoming more unclear for me and harder to understand and lip-reading only gets me so far.
 I can't communicate with more than one person on top of the racket of background noise.
 Saying no to my friends that went to great trouble of organising group invites to pubs and dinner for catch ups … Continue reading Disappearing sounds…

 An alarm sound went off while I was walking along a busy road.
 It was ear piercing!
 I swayed a little to one side.
 Was it a siren?
 Luckily for me I can “switch off” to these sounds and welcome the silence again.
 The joys of being deaf!
 As I did this however, I realised … Continue reading Keep Calm and Have a Cochlear Implant?

 To my new readers, This is my own personal journey of having a cochlear implant.
-I have severe-to-profound deafness bilaterally with a 95 decibel hearing-loss and also wear digital hearing-aids bilaterally.
-If decibels isn't a term you are familiar with then one could also say I have about 5% hearing left in both ears.
+I have severe-to-profound deafness bilaterally with a 95 decibel hearing-loss and also wear digital hearing-aids.
+If decibels isn't a term you are familiar with then one could also say that I have about 5% hearing left in both ears.
 I … Continue reading 2017… A new decision for my ears